jthomas845/auto-portfolio/content/pages/index.md

           JavaScript.

-          I grew up with a teacher and an engineer as parents; and ironically now, the jobs I've held have primarily been as an engineer or as a teacher
+          I grew up with a teacher and an engineer as parents; and ironically, the jobs I've worked over my career have primarily been as an engineer or as a teacher
         featuredImage:
           type: ImageBlock
           url: >-